 Each time you get health services, check to be sure that the provider is a plan network provider.
 In most cases, you need to use plan network providers to get your services.
 Members have access to a Provider Directory (<https://hennepinweb2.evips.com/directory/>) that lists plan network providers.
-The Provider Directory can tell you information about providers such as name, address, phone number, professional qualifications, specialty, and languages spoken by the provider.
-Call Member Services, if you would like information about board certification, medical school attendance, residency program, and board certification status.
+The Provider Directory can tell you the following information about providers such as: name, address, phone number, professional qualifications, specialty, board certification, and languages spoken by the provider.
+Call Member Services, if you would like information about board certification, information about medical school attendance, ed and residency program, and board certification status.
 You may ask for a print copy of the Provider Directory at any time.
-To verify current information, you can call the provider, call Member Services at the phone number in Section 1, or visit our website listed in Section 1.
+To verify current information, you can call Member Services at the phone number in Section 1, or visit our website listed in Section 1.

 When you are a member or become a member of Hennepin Health you chose or were assigned to a primary care clinic (PCC).
 Your PCC can provide most of the health care services you need, and will help coordinate your care.
+This provider will also advise you if you need to use specialists.
 You may change your PCC.

-There are three (3) options for selecting and changing your PCC:
+There are three (3) options for changing your PCC:

-1. Contact our Member Service department, press option 1 for Member Services.
-2. Send an email to [hennepinhealth@hennepin.us](mailto:hennepinhealth@hennepin.us) - you will receive a reply within 2 business days.
-3. Visit us at the Member Service Center:
+1. Contact our Member Service department, press option 1 for Member Services 2.
+Send an email to hennepinhealth@hennepin.us - you will receive a reply within 2 business days.
+3. Visit us in the Member Service Center: